-Late checkout privileges are some of the most valuable, but least appreciated perks, that you can receive from a hotel.
-When departing their destination in the afternoon or the evening, most guests must pack up and place their bags in storage in the morning of the last day of their stay.
+Late checkout privileges are some of the most valuable, but least appreciated perks, you can get from a hotel.
+Those who want to leave their destination in the afternoon or evening usually have to pack up and put their bags in storage in the morning on the last day of their stay.
 But if you have a late checkout, you can continue to use your room as needed throughout the day before you depart.
 And if you know how to work the system, you can get late checkouts nearly every time you stay at a hotel—here's how.

 I’ve used late checkout privileges in other Hyatt hotels to enjoy the pool or go for a workout, while still having the chance to relax and take a shower in the afternoon.

 Browse through credit cards aimed at travelers to find one that offers hotel perks.

 Recommended Credit Cards